Particular/ServicePulse/docs/authentication-testing.md

 #### Option A: Using Mocks (No ServiceControl Required)

 Use the mock scenario to verify the auth configuration endpoint returns the expected response shape.

-Note: The app will attempt to redirect to the identity provider, which will fail without a real IdP - this is expected behavior.
+| ⚠️ Warning: The app will attempt to redirect to the identity provider, which will fail without a real IdP - this is expected behavior.

 **Start with mocks:**